Indezine.com - logo PowerPoint Mother's Day Stuff

 PowerPoint 2007 continues to provide seven different views to help users to create and play presentations.
 The Outline view is no longer accessible through a menu option or button, but we'll explore that later in this article.
 For the rest of the views, you can switch between all them with a single click or a keyboard shortcut.

 To access any of these views, you'll need to select the View tab of the Ribbon, as shown in Figure 1.
-Then click on any of the buttons in the Presentation Views group.
+You then click on any of the buttons in the Presentation Views group.
 Each of these views is explained in more detail later in this article.

 Figure 1: View tab of the Ribbon